How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Complexity of the consensus problem

 \begin{proof} Suppose that the $3$-SAT problem is satisfiable, i.e., there exists an assignment of $\{0,1\}$ to the variables satisfying every clause.
 We need to find a sequence of the graphs $G_0(f), G_1(f)$ of length $n+1$ without a path from $S$ to $F$.
 Because the links going out of node $S$ are the same in both $G_0(f)$ and $G_1(f)$ (they lead to all of the nodes $C_{i,1}$), equivalently we need to find a sequence of the graphs $G_0(f), G_1(f)$ of length $n$ such that there is no path from any $C_{i,1}$ to $F$.

-We will construct such a sequence as follows: we will set the $i$'th graph to be $G_0(f)$ if the $i$'th variable in the satisfying assignment is $0$ and $G_1(f)$ if the $i$'th variable in the satisfying assignment is $1$.
+We will construct such a sequence as follows: we will pick a satisfying assignment and we will set the $i$'th graph to be $G_0(f)$ if the $i$'th variable in the satisfying assignment is $0$ and $G_1(f)$ if the $i$'th variable in the satisfying assignment is $1$.

 We argue there is no path from any $C_{i,1}$ to $F$ in this sequence.
 Indeed, the links from any $C_{i,j}$ either lead ``to the right'' to $C_{i,j+1}$ or ``down'' to $S_{j+1}$.
 Because there is no path of length $n$ or less from any $S_{j}$ to $F$, it suffices to argue that at some time step, only the ``down'' edge to some $S_{j+1}$ will be available.
-But clause $i$ is satisfied by at least one variable, say by variable $k$; and so by construction the only edge from $C_{i,k}$ at time $k$ will lead to $S_{k+1}$.
+But clause $i$ is satisfied by at least one variable in the satisfying assignment, say by variable $k$; and so by construction the only edge from $C_{i,k}$ at time $k$ will lead to $S_{k+1}$.
 Thus there is no path from $C_{i,1}$ to $C_{i,k+1}$ of length $k$, which means that every path beginning at $C_{i,1}$ of length $k$ arrives at $S_{k+1}$.
 This proves the ``only if'' part.

 To prove the ``if'' part, assume that there is a sequence of length $n+1$ with no path from $S$ to $F$; as we remarked above, this is equivalent to the assumption that there a sequence of length $n$ with no path from all the $C_{i,1}$ to $F$.
 Let $x_i$ be $0$ if the $i$'th element of the sequence is $G_0(f)$ and $1$ if the $i$'th element of the sequence is $G_1(f)$.
 We argue that this is a satisfying assignment.